Maria-Maltseva/info.erp.net/features/ui-ux-features/side-panel.md

 But if you’re viewing a Lead record, the to-dos shown will relate specifically to the particular Lead.

 Other tools that share the same name but deliver context-specific results include Notifications, Files, etc.

-Typically the last tools in the side panel (located on the bottom of the list) would be related to the layout of the current form.

 ![Side_panel_005-](https://github.com/user-attachments/assets/fbb4bdfd-c545-42c2-9fde-0ab76fa580d2)
 _What you see here: some of the tools in the side panel look the same, e.g. Discussion,To-do, etc._